 Mike is currently a Sr. Chemistry Scientist with the Consumer and Molecular Lab at Driscoll's.
 Mike examined metabolites, environmental factors, and transgenic approaches to understand strawberry flavor the Clark Lab.

 Yihai is currently a Postdoctoral Researcher working with tomato genome editing at North Carolina State University.
 Yihai examined the role of phot12 receptor on stem growth elongation in the Kevin Folta Lab group.

 Jennifer is a Postdoctoral Researcher in the Department of Chemistry at North Carolina State University.
 In the Chen Lab, Jennifer examined proteomic changes in tomato after infection with Pseudomonas.

 Kathy graduated in summer 2012 with a M.Sc. degree and worked with Dr. John Davis.
 She currently works with the USDA Forest Service, Southern Institute for Forest Genetics.

 Sharon earned her B.S. from Linfield College, Oregon.
 She graduated in summer 2012 with a Masters degree, under the supervision of Dr. Wilfred Vermerris.

-Federico is a Postdoctoral Researcher in the Department of Bioagricultural Sciences and Pest Management at Colorado State University.
+Federico is a now a Research Scientist in the Department of Bioagricultural Sciences and Pest Management at Colorado State University.
 In the Settles Lab, Federico focused on maize genetics and mapping with emphasis on gene regulation through alternative splicing.